 - Create a forum for continued improvement and refinement

-- Look for opportunities to recognized those that played a collaborative role in creating success
+- Look for opportunities to recognize those who played a collaborative role in creating success

 - Establish clear goals and measurements.
 Publish and report on these for the entire organization.

-Although this new process may add a little more time in the beginning, working out all the challenges on upfront helps you to transition from a departmental mindset to a fully-engaged company launch that will be enthusiastically supported by all departments and accepted externally by your market.
+Although this new process may add a little more time in the beginning, working out all the challenges up front helps you to transition from a departmental mindset to a fully-engaged company launch that will be enthusiastically supported by all departments and accepted externally by your market.

 About the Authors: